datalad-handbook/book/docs/r.rst

 scan the handbook's front page at `handbook.datalad.org <http://handbook.datalad.org/en/latest/>`_ for directions.

 ..
-   Include a named paragraph in the page, where the javascript code below will place any message.

-.. raw:: html

-   <p id="message"></p>

-..
    This defines a mapping of redirect codes to their present URLs